Anastasiia326/ce-apcc/README.md

 - `assets` folder contains all assets files for each component like images and css/scss files.
 - `components` folder contains different components used in the app.
 - `components/common` folder contains different components tha are common like sidebar, navbar etc.
-- `components/popups` folder contains different popup components.
+- `components/pages` folder contains different pages container.
 - `index.js` is the main javaScript file needed for the react-app.

 ## CSS Syntax rules